rust-lang/rust-mode/README.md

 ### lsp-mode

-lsp-mode provides more features and you can enhance the functionality by using additional packages.
+Provides more features and you can enhance the functionality by using additional packages.
 You can find more information in the [lsp-mode wiki](https://emacs-lsp.github.io/lsp-mode/page/installation/#vanilla-emacs).